MicrosoftDocs/MIMDocs/MIMDocs/pam/step-6-transition-group-to-pam.md

 3. Create a corresponding user account in PRIV for a user account in an existing forest, for demonstration purposes.

     Type the following commands into PowerShell.
-If you did not create a user named *Jen* in domain *contoso.local* in an earlier step, then change the parameters of the 'New-PAMUser' command as appropriate.
+If you did not use the name *Jen* to create the user in contoso.local earlier, then change the parameters of the command as appropriate.
 The password 'Pass@word1' is just an example and should be changed to a unique password value.

     ```
     $sj = New-PAMUser –SourceDomain CONTOSO.local –SourceAccountName Jen